Below is a quick table of contents regarding access information located at various places on the CED website:

 Using codes to access via any specialized security lock for special areas which utilize a manual/mechanical or electrical push-button or combination lock is controlled by the Police Department in conjunction with the local CED Building Manager.
 However, the Police have announced that new locks are no longer allowed to be code locks, they must be either physical metal keys or card reader locks.

 Those that remain in Wurster, upon failure will be replaced with the allowed mechanisms.
 This type of access allows faculty, students, or staff the ability to unlock certain doors, mainly shared areas, and the codes change annually.
-Examples of this type of access are the Cal Design Lab and departmental offices.
+Examples of this type of access are the departmental offices.

 Local Card Readers